xn-intenton-z2a/repository0-plot-code-lib/CONTRIBUTING.md

 # Contributing

-Contributing guidelines here related to the JavaScript library project which is coded by an agentic coding system build from GitHub Workflows.
-To use the workflows see  [TEMPLATE-README.md](TEMPLATE-README.md).
+Contributing guidelines here apply to human and chat completion developers.
+This repository uses the intentïon agentic‑lib for automated workflows.
+See: [intentïon agentic‑lib](https://github.com/xn-intenton-z2a/agentic-lib)

 # Mission Statement